 The FPTP voting system is characterised by the winning candidate being the one who has received the most votes in a ballot.
 Furthermore, the winning party overall is determined by the total number of seats won, which may or may not be a majority.
 A majority is needed for the immediate formation of a governing body.
 The Press Association’s handling of FPTP elections is principally focused on the mechanics of General and Assembly elections in the UK.

-The FPTP messages are used to cover General, Scottish Parliament, London Assembly, Welsh Assembly and European elections, the following types of data are available in the XML:
+The FPTP messages are used to cover General, Scottish Parliament, London Assembly and Welsh Assembly elections, the following types of data are available in the XML:

 - Recount notifications

 - State of parties, including forecasts

 The PR Top-up voting system is used for top-up constituencies in assembly and European elections.
 It is typically used alongside the usual FPTP voting in regular constituencies.
 The following types of message are available in XML: